 Your body makes some triglycerides.
 Triglycerides also come from the food you eat.
-Leftover calories are turned into triglycerides and stored in fat cells for later use.
+Extra calories are turned into triglycerides and stored in fat cells for later use.
 If you eat more calories than your body needs, your triglyceride level may be high.

 You should not eat for 8 to 12 hours before the test.

-The most important use of this test is to help estimate your LDL cholesterol.
+The results of this test are used of this test is to help estimate your LDL cholesterol.
 This test is also done to help determine your risk of developing heart disease.
 A high triglyceride level may lead to atherosclerosis, which increases your risk of heart attack and stroke.

 The triglyceride level is usually included in a lipid panel or coronary risk profile.